Jesse Winker Player Props: Brewers vs. Pirates

 - Winker is batting .206 with four doubles, a home run and 19 walks.

-- Winker has had an RBI in 11 games this year (22.9%), including six multi-RBI outings (12.5%).
+- Winker has driven in a run in 11 games this season (22.9%), including six games with more than one RBI (12.5%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.